gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 You can only do this once the iframe is attached to the page.
 Before that, its `contentWindow` property is empty.

-You can use pretty much any method you want, but if you use DOM objects, make sure to use the iframe’s `createElement` function.
-Inserting elements created by the parent page into the iframe will result in undefined behavior.
+You can use pretty much any method you want, but if you use DOM objects, make sure to use the iframe’s `createElement` function. (-- ref iframes)

 ```js
 // Create the iframe